Dog-Face-Development/inventory-tracking/README.md

 * Tracks inventory and assets.
 * Built in Issue Templates.
-* Issue labels for availabilty and location.
+* Issue labels for availability and location.
 * Project boards.
 * All data is backed up to the cloud.
 * Built on GitHub's popular platform.